cug/clipboard-history.nvim/README.md

 # clipboard-history.nvim

 A Neovim plugin that maintains a history of yanked text and allows easy pasting from this history.
+Integrated support for WSL, allowing you to yank directly to windows clipboard.

 ## Features